mossbanay/Psychology-3-4/Glossary.md

 Developmental plasticity refers to the changes in the brain's neural structure in response to experience during its growth and development which proceeds according to its maturational blueprint.
 For the most part developmental plasticity concludes at the end of adolescence.

+### Discriminative stimulus (antecedent)
+##### See also operant conditioning

+The discriminative stimulus is the stimulus (object or event) that precedes a particular response, signals the probable consequence for the response and therefore influences the occurrence of the response.

 ### Divided attention
 ##### See also selective attention